 By default, in Azure AD, all users can register application registrations and manage all aspects of the applications they create.
 Everyone also has the ability to consent to apps accessing company data on their behalf.
 You can choose to selectively grant those permissions by setting the global switches to ‘No’ and adding the selected users to the Application Developer role.

 To disable the default ability to create application registrations or consent to applications

-- Sign in to your Azure AD organization with an account that eligible for the Global administrator role in your Azure AD organization.
+- Sign in to your Azure AD organization with an account that is eligible for the global administrator role in your Azure AD organization.

 - Set one or both of the following:

 - On the User settings page for your organization, set the Users can register applications setting to No. This will disable the default ability for users to create application registrations.

 - On the user settings for enterprise applications, set the Users can consent to applications accessing company data on their behalf setting to No. This will disable the default ability for users to consent to applications accessing company data on their behalf.

 Assign the Application Developer role to grant the ability to create application registrations when the Users can register applications setting is set to No. This role also grants permission to consent on one’s own behalf when the Users can consent to apps accessing company data on their behalf setting is set to No. As a system behavior, when a user creates a new application registration, they are automatically added as the first owner.
 Ownership permissions give the user the ability to manage all aspects of an application registration or enterprise application that they own.

 Assigning owners is a simple way to grant the ability to manage all aspects of Azure AD configuration for a specific application registration or enterprise application.
 As a system behavior, when a user creates a new application registration they are automatically added as the first owner.
 Ownership permissions give the user the ability to manage all aspects of an application registration or enterprise application that they own.
 The original owner can be removed and additional owners can be added.